Garvit1000/kshan-innovation-/README.md

-Kishan-Innovation full stack responsive  website Welcome to the GitHub repository for the Kishan-Innovation full stack webbsite project.
+Kisham-Innovation full stack responsive  website Welcome to the GitHub repository for the Kisham-Innovation full stack webbsite project.
 T designed to demonstrate the possibilities of integrating technology with eyewear through a responsive web application.
-Crafted with HTML, CSS, and JavaScript, this project showcases a eyewear brand, Kishan-Innovation, specializing in tech-integrated eyewear solutions.
+Crafted with HTML, CSS, and JavaScript, this project showcases a eyewear brand, Kisham-Innovation, specializing in tech-integrated eyewear solutions.

 Technology Stack